-Robert Parkin is our SIRO.
-A SIRO is responsible for:
+The named SIRO is responsible for:

-- leading and fostering a culture that values, protects, and uses information for the success of the organisation and benefit of its customers, - overall ownership of the Information Governance policies, - Act as the champion for Information Governance and provide written advice to the on the status of matters within the authority, - owning the organisation's overall information risk policy and risk assessment processes and ensuring they are implemented consistently by IAOs, - advising the Chief Executive or relevant accounting officer on the information risk aspects of his/her statement on internal controls, - owning the organisation's information incident management framework, and - ensuring that they receive appropriate training to fulfil the SIRO role.
+- leading and fostering a culture that values, protects, and uses information for the success of the organisation and benefit of its customers, - overall ownership of the Information Governance policies, - Act as the champion for Information Governance and provide written advice to the on the status of matters within the authority, - owning the organisation's overall information risk policy and risk assessment processes and ensuring they are implemented consistently by IAOs. - advising the Chief Executive or relevant accounting officer on the information risk aspects of his/her statement on internal controls, - owning the organisation's information incident management framework, and - ensuring that they receive appropriate training to fulfil the SIRO role.